shazam37/Hate-Speech-Classification/README.md

 After performing all the given steps, the data is now ready to be trained on a machine learning model.

 Recurrent Neural Networks (RNN) are a class of Deep Learning Algorithms used for training on a sequential information.
 It is the basic building block behind all the state of the art NLP models.
-RNN just like any neural network takes in a vectorized text input and predicts the next text output.
-But the special thing is that the output is then fed again along with the next input to the model, that way, the model is also trained on the previous information.
+RNN like any neural network takes in a vectorized text input but instead of predicting a label or a value predicts the the next text in the sequence.The special thing here is that the output is then fed again along with the next input to the model.
+That way, the model is also trained on the previous information.
 This method of processing information accounts for the order of sequence which is the whole crux of any text information.

 ![rnn](https://github.com/shazam37/Hate-Speech-Classification/assets/119686545/4c40ebbd-0527-44bf-a89a-e6d9ed260015)